milaboratory/mixcr/doc/quickstart.rst

 Assembling of CDR3-based clonotypes for mouse TRB sample
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This example shows how to perform routine assembly of clonotypes (based on CDR3 sequence) for mouse TRB library (analysis for other genes can be performed by setting different value for the ``--loci`` parameter, or even omitting it to search for all possible genes - TRA/B/D/G and IGH/L/K).
+This example shows how to perform routine assembly of clonotypes (based on CDR3 sequence) for mouse TRB library (alighning is performed for all possible genes - TRA/B/D/G and IGH/L/K, butonly TRB clones are exported in the final table at the end).

 .. code-block:: console

-  > mixcr align --loci TRB --species mmu input_R1.fastq input_R2.fastq alignments.vdjca
+  > mixcr align --species mmu input_R1.fastq input_R2.fastq alignments.vdjca

 Other analysis stages can be executed without any additional parameters: